 “Recognising the challenges they were facing and thanking them for this was something we wanted to repeatedly reinforce,” says Newman.
 “We moved from three printed staff newsletters per year to a weekly digital communication and have now settled on monthly.
 We were keen to show to our staff, residents and relatives that despite the unfolding pandemic, people were still able to enjoy activities and celebrate life, from VE Day to Fathers’ Day and Carers’ Week.”

 Greensleeves normally hosts an annual Care Awards ceremony in London for 250+ staff members.
 Rather than cancel the 2020 event, it made July the Care Awards month, a celebration that included 16 awards being presented digitally across the month.

-At BMI Healthcare, Employee Assistance Programmes were updated and existing schemes adapted for remote use.
+At Circle Health Group, Employee Assistance Programmes were updated and existing schemes adapted for remote use.
 Having seen their impact, with thousands of users joining virtual fitness sessions for example, Karen Prins, CEO, intends to progress many of these programmes.
 A staff ready, willing and able-ness survey was issued to guide leadership action, and an additional wellbeing support helpline was set up with executives taking turns to field calls from staff directly.